Trust centre

 Content retention is opt-in

-By default Sluis records the metadata, not the message.
-Storing prompt and response bodies is a per-tenant choice, off until you turn it on.
+By default Sluis records metadata, not the message; storing prompt and response bodies is opt-in.

 AEAD-encrypted at rest

-Any retained content, and the entire response cache (exact + semantic), is sealed with authenticated encryption.
-No content key, no cache: the gateway falls back to no-cache.
+Retained content and the entire response cache (exact + semantic) are sealed with authenticated encryption.

 Strict per-tenant isolation

-Keys, policies, audit chains and cache are scoped to a single tenant, derived from the request's key and enforced on the hot path.
-One tenant can never read another's data or ledger.
+Keys, policies, audit chains and cache are scoped to one tenant, enforced on the hot path.

 Hand the auditor the chain.
-They can check it without trusting us.
+They verify it without trusting a word we say.

-Every call is hash-chained to the one before it.
-Alter any field and every later link breaks.
-Export it as JSON Lines and re-verify offline: the proof travels with the data.
+Every passage is hash-chained to the last, so altering one field breaks every later link; export as JSON Lines and re-verify offline.

 audit.chain · last 4 entrieschain verified